rodolphe37/pwa-react-project/README.md

 ### Customization of the application

-**Rename the env.local.example file at the root application to .env.local only** :smirk: :
+**Rename the env.local.example file at the root application to .env.local only and put your own values** :smirk: :